Where to Stay in Porto: A Complete Guide for First Timers

 Including us.

-Porto is a relatively small and compact city, but deciding where to stay in Porto can still be a challenge.
+Porto is a relatively small and compact city, but deciding where to stay can still be a challenge.
 The city has several central neighborhoods, and each of them comes with their own unique charms and list of tradeoffs.

 That’s where this guide comes in.